-Abstract: The deployment of sanctions as a deterrence and compellence tool has massively increased in recent years, leading to increased uncertainty and turbulence in the global economy.
-The weaponization of the Russian Central Bank's foreign reserves by Western powers is already causing a significant shift in the international financial order.
-Central banks outside Western countries have begun diversifying their external reserves away from assets denominated in Western currencies.
-In recent years, firms' internationalization has become more entangled with contextual political processes, and the dimension of political intervention in international business has continued to change unpredictably.
-Multinational enterprises have incurred considerable losses due to the sanctions imposed on Russia by the West and the countersanctions unleashed by Russia.
-Building a model to predict political interventions and the necessary adaptations may be challenging due to the unpredictability of international relations, where allies can quickly become adversaries.
-Multinational enterprises should consider implementing risk management, flexibility and adaptability, information gathering and monitoring, and investment strategies to build resilience against the risks associated with unexpected sanctions.
+The deployment of sanctions as a deterrence and compliance tool has surged in recent years, creating significant uncertainty and turbulence in the global economy.
+The weaponization of the Russian Central Bank's foreign reserves by Western powers is prompting a substantial shift in the international financial order.
+In response, central banks outside Western countries are diversifying their external reserves away from assets denominated in Western currencies.
+Firms' internationalization has increasingly intertwined with complex political processes, making political intervention in international business more unpredictable.
+Multinational enterprises (MNEs) have suffered considerable losses due to the sanctions imposed on Russia by the West and the subsequent countersanctions by Russia.
+Predicting political interventions and necessary adaptations remains challenging due to the volatile nature of international relations.
+To build resilience against the risks posed by unexpected sanctions, MNEs should implement strategies focused on risk management, flexibility, adaptability, information gathering, monitoring, and strategic investments.
+This paper examines the impact of recent sanctions on MNEs and proposes a framework for enhancing resilience in an unpredictable political landscape.